Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Dataset Creation

 \subsection{Dataset Statistics}

-Table~\ref{tab:dataset-stats} summarizes the overall corpus statistics of \textsc{BanglaVerse} across nine cultural domains, four languages, and five Bangla dialects.
+Table~\ref{tab:dataset-stats} summarizes the overall corpus statistics across nine cultural domains, four languages, and five Bangla dialects.
 The benchmark comprises a foundational set of 1,152 unique images.
 To evaluate multidialectal and multilingual capabilities, the base annotations for each image were expanded across nine distinct linguistic variations.
-Consequently, the base caption and VQA counts are multiplied by 9, resulting in 10,377 captions and 20,727 VQA pairs, yielding 32,256 artifacts overall.
-Domains such as \textit{Food}, \textit{History}, \textit{Media \& Movies}, \textit{Nature}, \textit{Personalities}, and \textit{Politics} contribute the largest number of samples, whereas \textit{National Achievements} and \textit{Sports} remain comparatively smaller.
+Consequently, the base caption and VQA counts are multiplied by 9, resulting in 10,368 captions and 20,727 VQA pairs, yielding 32,247 artifacts overall.
+Domains such as \textit{Food}, \textit{History}, \textit{Media \& Movies}, \textit{Nature}, \textit{Personalities}, and \textit{Politics} contribute the largest number of samples, whereas \textit{National Achievements} ($n=75$) and \textit{Sports} ($n=63$) remain comparatively smaller.
+The smaller scale of these two domains reflects their inherently factual and event-based nature.
+Their inclusion strictly depends on the occurrence of highly notable, documented milestones or specific sporting events, which are naturally fewer in number than general cultural concepts.
 Among all domains, \textit{History} and \textit{Politics} contain the highest number of VQA annotations.
-In addition to scale, the benchmark contains linguistically rich annotations.
-The average caption length is approximately 90--140 characters, while the average VQA question length ranges from 50--80 characters.
+The average caption length is $\approx$ 90--140 characters, while the average VQA question length ranges from 50--80 characters.
 This indicates that the dataset goes beyond very short or template-like annotations and supports more meaningful evaluation of culturally grounded multimodal understanding.